 Iodine deficiency is a global health issue.
-The World Health Organization (WHO) estimates over 2 billion people may be iodine deficient, with up to 50 million of them suffering from serious symptoms of the imbalance, such as brain damage .
-Once a rare problem in the Western world, this deficiency is on the increase in North America.
+The World Health Organization (WHO) estimates over 2 billion people may be iodine deficient, with up to 50 million of them suffering from serious symptoms of iodine deficiency, such as brain damage .
+Once a rare problem in the Western world, this imbalance is on the increase in North America.

 This may be related to modern, industrial agricultural practices and a lack of minerals in the soil.
 Environmental pollutants have robbed the soil of natural mineral levels, and this in turn, translates into poor iodine content in foods.
 In fact, in some regions of the country, soil levels of iodine are naturally low, and in regions where they used to be high, we are witnessing depletion.
 Iodine is especially necessary for pregnant women, their unborn babies, and young children; a deficiency can lead to severe developmental issues.
 Recently, Iodine deficiency has been linked to autism in children.